 - Vinegar (mix with olive oil for a healthy salad dressing)

 Check the labels and only buy products that are marked gluten free.
-Oats is naturally gluten free but be aware of cross contamination (made in a place that uses gluten).
+Oats are naturally gluten free but be aware of cross contamination.
+Some oat products and cereals are made in factories that manufacture products containing gluten too.

 Processed and deli meats

-Gluten products may be used as thickeners in processed meats.
+Gluten is often used as thickeners in processed meats.
 Be sure to read the label.

 DISCLAIMER: Before starting any diet, you should speak to your doctor.
 You must not rely on the information on this website/newsletter as an alternative to medical advice from your doctor or other professional healthcare provider.